Shelby Hospital Associates Step up to Help When Disaster Strikes

-Seconds later, Theresa received a text from Dr. Gavin Baumgardner, vice president of medical affairs for Mansfield and Shelby hospitals, who'd been watching the storm from Columbus: "Are you OK?" he asked.
+Seconds later, Roth received a text from Dr. Gavin Baumgardner, vice president of medical affairs for Mansfield and Shelby hospitals, who'd been watching the storm from Columbus: "Are you OK?" he asked.
 "Looks like you've been hit by a tornado."

 At Shelby Hospital, associates began receiving severe weather alerts on their phones shortly before the building's tornado alarm sounded.
 They immediately began moving patients into the hallway, closing blinds and doors.

-Wendy had an ominous feeling.
+Roop had an ominous feeling.
 It was a Sunday evening and she had limited staff.
 What if there were mass casualties and other associates were too busy to come in to help?

-Wendy fielded each call, even as she worried about her own family members who live in Shelby.
+Roop fielded each call, even as she worried about her own family members who live in Shelby.
 They turned out to be safe, although a cousin suffered damage to his home.